-BeneLux companies cited operational efficiencies (35%) technological disruptions (35%) and budget constraints (35%) as top factors most challenging for financial stability within BeneLux companies reported the top barriers preventing greater adoption of AI in financial management were budget constraints for AI implementation (40%), lack of understanding or expertise in AI technologies (25%) and concerns about data privacy and security (25%).
-BeneLux as the only region to have 0% reporting that AI is extensively integrated into various BeneLux was one of only two regions where the majority of respondents thought IT was in the best position to be the primary driver in terms of creating a vision and developing a strategy BeneLux was the only region that identified compliance as one of the top three things
+1) Better accuracy 2) Efficiency 3) Better overall business outcomes Average tech project time to value: 3-4 years Self-reporting availability: Limited to power users Time to complete period end close: 1-5 days Data processing frequency: An equal percentage of users chose both weekly and real-time Challenges BeneLux companies cited operational efficiencies (35%), technological disruptions (35%) and budget constraints (35%) as top factors most challenging for financial stability within the organization.
+BeneLux companies reported the top barriers preventing greater adoption of AI in financial management were budget constraints for AI implementation (40%), lack of understanding or expertise in AI technologies (25%) and concerns about data privacy and security (25%).
+Al and technology BeneLux was the only region to have 0% reporting that Al is extensively integrated into various financial processes.
+This is well below the global average of 17%.
+BeneLux was one of only two regions where the majority of respondents thought IT was in the best position to be the primary driver in terms of creating a vision and developing a strategy for AI in the finance function.
+Priorities BeneLux took last place in the Automation rank which looks at the percentage of respondents who reported their organizations in either the Automated or Autonomous stage in the area of process controls, accounting and close as well as the number of respondents who reported a daily or real-time close.
+BeneLux was the only region that identified compliance as one of the top three things they wanted to do more of.
+Region: Canada Using relevant responses, we've calculated where companies in the Canadian region stacked up against eight other surveyed regions Al Usage Rank